Transia-RnD/xhs-library/test/integration-c/loan/README.md

 ### Pool

-The Pool component is responsible for managing liquidity and facilitating loan approvals.
+The Pool component is responsible for managing liquidity.
 Its primary functions include:

 - **Create Pool**: Establish a new pool for lending and borrowing activities.
 - **Deposit Liquidity**: Allow lenders to deposit funds into the pool, increasing available liquidity.